Jaredy899/osutil/MULTI_PLATFORM_SETUP.md

 ### install-windows.ps1

-- Downloads the Windows binary from GitHub Releases
+- Downloads the Windows binary from GitHub Releases (no external dependencies)
 - Installs to a directory in PATH or creates a new one
 - Uses PowerShell 5.1+ features
 - Includes error handling and cleanup